yashu1wwww/100-Youtube-Auto-Subscribers-Using-Localhost/README.md

 Go to 'Other profiles.'
 Click the '+ Add' button.
 Log in with 10 different Gmail accounts, with each Gmail account containing 10 brand accounts.
-Repeat this process for a total of 8 profiles, with each profile containing 10 emails (each email having 10 brand accounts).
+Repeat this process for a total of 9 profiles, with each profile containing 10 emails (each email must have 10 brand accounts).

 ## Once you've set up the profiles, open each one and double-click on the Python (subscribe.py) file.
 That's it!"